 Calories and veganism

 The concept of calories has nothing to do with veganism.
 You need a certain amount of energy to fuel your body whether you get it from vegan sources or not.
-However, you’ll find that many healthy vegan food sources are not as high in calories as animal-based foods.
+However, you’ll find that many whole food vegan items are not as high in calories as animal-based foods.
 Whole, plant-based foods tend to be nutrient-dense, rather than calorie-dense.
 What this means if you’re trying to cut calories is the overall amount of food you eat might end up being more than your omnivorous friend, even though her total calorie goal is the same as yours.

 And if you’re trying to maintain or increase a high level of calories (like my 3000 calories per day) for a very active lifestyle, muscle gain, and/or a high metabolism, you’ll find that you’re stuffing your face very often throughout the day to hit your calorie target.
 Everyone knows me as the gal who never stops eating; I basically consider it my second full time job.